 Understanding these distinctions is necessary as in many years two or more striking types exist and they are not priced the same.
 Once Proof-like, Specimen and Proofs sets begin to be sold in large numbers these very attractive coins are much more common and of lower value that higher quality Mint State coins, generally MS-64.
 For example a 1967 silver dollar, which can easily be found in PL-65 or SP-65 for only a little more than its silver value but an MS-65 from a bank roll is rare and can sell for about $500.
 Occasionally sellers offer PL and SP coins as high end MS coins asking MS coin prices, either because of inexperienced or sometimes they are committing fraud.

-Much to our dismay, the standard references are now referring to many of the newer coins from mint sets not as Proof-likes, but as "non-circulating Mint State" (abbreviated NCMS) or as "numismatic Brilliantly uncirculated" (abbreviated numismatic BU).
-We feel this will cause confusion among collectors, so we neither like nor approve of these terms.
-The old term Proof-like to designate coins made specifically for mint sets cannot cause this confusion, which is precisely why it was invented in the first place.
-On this web site we will refer to all coins make specifically for mint sets as either Proof-likes, Specimen or Proof, which ever is appropriate to the coin.
+Much to my dismay the standard references have started referring to newer coins from mint sets as "non-circulating Mint State" (abbreviated NCMS) or as "Numismatic Brilliant Uncirculated" (abbreviated numismatic BU).
+While meaning the same and technically correct, this confusion between Mint State coins from bank rolls and non-circulating Mint State from normal mint sets.
+Proof-like for coins from normal mint sets does not create that confusion.
+On this website I will refer to such coins as Proof-likes, Specimen or Proof, depending on its finish and type of set it came from.